Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 Initialize track’s kind

-attribute to "audio
+attribute to "audio" or "video"

 depending on the media type of the incoming component.